-When it comes to business advice, there are two main options: a mentor and a business coach.
+When it comes to finding the right advisor for your business, it's important to understand the difference between a mentor and a business coach.
 A mentor is someone who shares their business experiences, knowledge, and learning with an apprentice.
 They help identify problems with the business and possible strategies for improving it.
 A business coach, on the other hand, focuses on specific skills and development objectives by dividing them into concrete tasks that must be completed within a specific period of time.

 A good business coach will ask specific and profound questions that allow the client to find the answers.
 They don't provide solutions, but rather show the range of possible paths and routes without specifying any.
 A mentor provides clarity of thinking and personal development, while a coach develops specific business skills and must meet pre-established objectives.
 A business coach is an expert in coaching and has specific knowledge in the area in which the client intends to improve.

 They create an action plan to solve business problems and, by solving those problems, help you learn to solve them yourself in the future.
 A good business coach focuses on identifying objectives, prioritizing them, and choosing the right path to achieve them.
 When it comes to finding the right advisor for your business needs, it's important to understand the difference between a mentor and a coach.
 A mentor will help you identify problems with your business and possible strategies for improving it.

 A coach will create an action plan to solve your business problems and help you learn to solve them yourself in the future.